bracytrae/bracytrae/README.md

 ## Project Philosophy

-My goal is not just to program, but to build systems that are clear, useful, and connected to real human needs.
+My goal is not just to program, but to build systems that are clear, authentic, useful, and connected to real human needs.

 ---